Lei-Leill/Lei-Leill/README.md

 ## Hi there 👋

 ### My name is Lei, a current third-year student studying CS at Caltech.

 My passion lies in AI, ML, and full-stack development.

+- 📫 How to reach me: llei@caltech.edu

 <!--
 **Lei-Leill/Lei-Leill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.